The 50km.

 Runners then encounter another demanding ascent up Little Twin, rewarded with a gratifying descent towards Dew Lakes, Rush Pools, and the Maitai Dam.

-Once known as Pikimai, a Maori Pa, this site has been transformed into a cathedral.
-The final descent lies ahead— 85 steps crafted from Tonga Bay granite, New Zealand's only true granite before reaching the finish line.
+Once known as Pikimai, a Maori Pa, this site has been transformed into a cathedral, and is the final descent before reaching the finish line on Trafalgar Square West.

 TOTAL ELEVATION: